aviumlabs/drupal-compose/README.md

 ## Runtime

-After the environment has been configured Drupal docker services will be started automatically if docker is running.
-Otherwise, start docker and use the commands below to start the docker Drupal services.
+This deployment supports both docker container services and docker kubernetes and choosing which to run is up to you.
+The prepare script preconfigures both deployment types:

+* specifying only -i to the deploy script will also start the docker services if docker is running
+* specifying both -i and -k will prevent the docker services from starting automatically and allows you to decide which deployment to run

 Once the Drupal services are running, please see the docs/runtime-guide.md for further information on configuring the Drupal instance.